BlazeDrake/startup/README.md

 * Application elements - Used good contrast and whitespace
 * Application text content - Consistent fonts
 * Application images - They are static still, but float is used to ensure they are in the right segment of the box.

+## React Deliverable

+For this deliverable I used JavaScript and React so that the application completely works for a single user.
+I also added placeholders for future technology.

+ Bundled and transpiled - done!
+ Components - Login, profile boxes, profile list are all components with mocks for login, WebSocket, and generating/uploading profile pictures. login - When you press enter or the login button it takes you to the profiles page. database - Displayed curently created profiles, with all relevant data(username, service list, profile picture) saved.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+ WebSocket - I used the setInterval function to periodically send a message about a random user adding or removing a profile.
+This will be replaced with WebSocket messages later. application logic - You can create new profile boxes with the add profile button.
+You can also edit the properties of a profile, including it's username, the list of services for it, and the profile picture (currently limited to 3 options, will include options to generate and upload them with databases).
+ Router - Routing between login and profile components.
+ Hooks - I use useState to store information about the current profiles created, the services within them, as well as storing what number should be used for the auto generated name & id of the next created profile.